 Firstly men use their penis to urinate (but only when flaccid).
 The urethra is a tube that runs down the middle of the penis.
 When a man has an erection, the muscles at the base of the bladder contract and close off the urethra so it is impossible for urine to be released when the penis is erect.

 Secondly the penis is the male sex organ.
 When a man has an erection, his penis becomes highly sensitised and pleasurable to touch.
 The erect penis juts out from the body at an angle of approximately 45 degrees.
-When the erect penis is stimulated, in conjunction with a mental focus on erotic stimuli, a man can achieve orgasm and ejaculation.
-He experiences pelvic muscle contractions and highly pleasurable sensations in the brain.
+When the erect penis is stimulated, in conjunction with a mental focus on erotic stimuli, a man can achieve orgasm and he ejaculates.
+A man experiences pelvic muscle contractions and highly pleasurable sensations in the brain.

 Thirdly the penis is a reproductive organ.
-Male orgasm triggers the ejaculation of semen containing a man’s spermatozoa (sperm).
+Male orgasm triggers the ejaculation of semen, which contain a man’s spermatozoa (sperm).
 The male reproductive organs include the penis, the testes and the various male glands (including Cowper’s gland and the prostate).
 Intercourse is an activity that facilitates male ejaculation of semen.
-When a man ejaculates after intercourse, his sperm (from the testes) pass from the penis (via the vagina) into the uterus to meet the egg (produced by the ovaries).
+As a result of thrusting into the vagina, a man ejaculates and his sperm (from the testes) pass from the penis (via the vagina) into the uterus to meet the egg (produced by the ovaries).
 When a sperm cell and an egg meet and fuse together, a new life is formed.

 The prostate lies at the base of the penis, just below the bladder.
-Before a man can ejaculate he must be aroused, which involves getting an erection.
-Thereafter he usually needs penile stimulation to ejaculate.
+Before a man can ejaculate, he must be mentally aroused, which involves getting an erection.
+Thereafter he needs penile stimulation to ejaculate.
 Orgasm is the trigger for ejaculation.
 During male ejaculation, sperm is transmitted from the ductus deferens into the male urethra via the ejaculatory ducts, which lie within the prostate gland.
-It is possible for some men to achieve orgasm solely through stimulation of the prostate gland (via the rectum).
+It is possible for some men to achieve orgasm solely through stimulation of the prostate gland (stimulated via the rectum).

-Some male prostitutes climax five, six or more times per day regularly over many years.
+Some male prostitutes can climax five, six or more times per day regularly over many years.
 Even with such high frequencies, although the quantity of ejaculate is lower than usual, a little semen is always produced.
 Around three quarters of men do not ejaculate with any force.
 Their semen is merely exuded from the glans.
-Other men may ejaculate semen over distances of a few inches or even a few feet (rarely up to a meter or more!).
+Other men may ejaculate semen over distances of a few inches or even a few feet (very rarely up to even a meter or more!).

-The role of being a penetrator involves substantially more pleasure than that of being penetrated.
-Only relatively unresponsive men or women (who are incapable of penetrating anyone) offer to be penetrated by a partner.
+The role penetrator in intercourse involves substantially more pleasure than that of the receiver.
+Only relatively unresponsive men or women (who are incapable of penetrating anyone) offer a partner the pleasure of penetration.
 This is how responsiveness has evolved.
-Responsiveness involves an instinct to penetrate another person (female fantasies focus on the concept of penetration).
-Only a person who is born male (with testes) can reproduce by ejaculating into a vagina, which is why only men have a sex drive.
+Responsiveness involves an instinct to penetrate another person’s orifice (female erotic fantasies focus on the idea of penetration).
+Only a person who is born male (with penis and testes) can reproduce by ejaculating into a vagina.
+So only men have a sex drive.